wolray/seq-java/README.md

 Integer sum = seq.fold(0, (acc, i) -> acc + i); // sum by folding each element with initial 0
 ```
 #### feed
 Giving a destination then feed all elements to it.
 Works like `fold` but requires a `BiConsumer` rather than `BiFunction`.
+This is the most frequently used method for terminal operations, and really useful for kinds of unexpected corner cases.
 ```java
 List<Integer> list = seq.feed(new ArrayList<>(), List::add); // collect to list
 ```